phani125/project-5/readme.md

 ## Time taken:

-- This project took me 2.5 hours to build from scratch because of correct alignment of items correctly.
+- This project took me around 2hrs to build from scratch because of correct alignment of items correctly.